doug3236/i1Patches/option_trc/option_trc.md

 ### Details

+For details showing the difference between using i1Patches for i1Isis v i1Pro2, see the subdirectories option_trc\i1Pro2 and option_trc\i1isis.
+These also show how one can use an existing, high patch count (more accurate) profile to evaluate different patch sets using the "-X" option by synthesizing measurement files.
+This can simplify the initial selection of a set of patches for actual printer evaluation.

 ****Note for users of Adobe ACPU print utility****<br>
 *When using Adobe's ACPU utility to print tif files without color management add "ACPU"